Terry Ritchie , introduces a new virtual approach to training at the PLSA and beyond.

 Most core subjects – such as the role of the trustee, legal considerations, actuarial, governance, and understanding the annual report and accounts – remain the same as ever.

 However, there will be new and updated directives from The Pensions Regulator linked to many of these areas.
-For example, the need to publish DB schemes’ Statement of Investment Principles online is new this year, as well as the requirement to produce an Implementation Statement for both DB and DC schemes.
+For example, the need to publish DB schemes’ Statement of Investment Principles online is new, as well as the requirement to produce an Implementation Statement for both DB and DC schemes.
 The content of the SIP is also changing, to include information on how schemes are addressing ESG issues and stewardship.
 Investment strategies are also coming under the microscope, with changes to the Defined Benefit Funding Code on the horizon.

 Another key issue for DB trustees is the employer covenant.
 Even seemingly strong covenants could be severely tested by the effects of Covid-19 and ongoing uncertainty over Brexit.
 I have focused a lot on the covenant recently in my own trustee work, and we’re likely to see more emphasis from TPR on making sure trustees review the strength of the covenant regularly.